Bertram Steele

-Steele was born in Plymouth, England, the son of Samuel Madden Steele, a surgeon, and his wife Hariette Sarah, née Acock.
+Steele was born in Plymouth, England, to Samuel Madden Steele, a surgeon, and his wife Hariette Sarah, née Acock.
 Steele was educated at the Plymouth Grammar School; he then began an apprenticeship with his father.
-Steele migrated to Australia in 1889, where he qualified as a pharmaceutical chemist at the Victorian College of Pharmacy where he won a gold medal in 1890.
+Steele migrated to Australia in 1889.
+He studied as a pharmaceutical chemist at the Victorian College of Pharmacy where he won a gold medal in 1890.
 He then practised as a pharmacist.